hamon-in/sa/README.md

 YAML TO LOSANT
 =========================

-The Yamltolosant is an applicatioin for  creating devices in losant platform , and send data to the created devices,The following are documents on what need to be done to work on the product.
+The Yamltolosant is an applicatioin for  creating devices in losant platform , and send data to the created devices,The following are documents on what need to be done to work on this product.

 Installation
 ------------
 These are instructions on how to setup a platform where you can use application.
 These instructions are specifically for Ubuntu Linux.
 If you're on another OS, you can install Ubuntu inside a VM.
 Install ` virtualenv `  using

-`
-sudo apt-get install virtualenv
+` sudo apt-get install virtualenv `

-`
-Run `git clone .` This will get a copy of the latest source code into the `yamltolosant` directory.
+Run `git clone`  , This will get a copy of the latest source code into the ` yamltolosant ` directory.
 We'll call this the "working directory".
-Go to this directory using ` cd yamltolosant `
+Go to this directory using ` cd yamltolosant `.
-Create a virtualenv using
+Then Create a virtualenv using
 `
 mkvirtualenv -p $(which python3) ~/iot_env

 `
-Activate the virtualenv using
+. and activate the virtualenv using
 `

 . ~/iot_env/bin/activate